 - chronic disease management

 The current Global Health experience...

-Our current partnership exists with Wuqu' Kawoq: Maya Health Alliance, a non-profit organization based in Guatemala.
-This organization provides healthcare to the rural, indigenous Maya people in their native languages.
+Our current partnership is with Wuqu' Kawoq: Maya Health Alliance, a non-profit organization based in Guatemala which is the second largest provider of health care in the country, after the Guatemalan Ministry of Health.
+This organization provides care to the rural, indigenous Maya people in their native languages.
 Wuku' Kawoq's nurses and physicians collaborate with the Guatemalan health care system by integrating with local health promoters to expand on preexisting health resources and infrastructure.

 Our residency program has been partnered with this organization since 2015 to increase their medical services offered throughout the year, although the care continues by medical workers in country even in our program's absence.
 In addition to direct patient care, the residency has worked with the organization in a variety of projects, including women's health, chronic disease management, and mental health.

 Underserved care in our own community...

 Aside from learning to care for people in international resource limited settings, you will have long term continuity sites in our own community.
 You will practice family medicine in these sites in addition to the Family Medicine Center.